 Perceived Illegality

-Perceived illegality is when a participant reported that they felt they were doing something illegal , they were not, and their behaviour was entirely legal.
+Perceived illegality is when a participant reported that they felt they were doing something illegal.
+In fact, however, they were not, and their behaviour was entirely legal.

 The most prominent example of this came through Mark and Simon, both of whom had cycled along Church Street – Liverpool’s main shopping street – during the course of their commute after crossing the Mersey.
 Both participants expressed unease at cycling through the shopping street (Figure 4), especially as it became busy with pedestrians on their return home.
 More importantly, both felt that they should not be doing so, but said that this represented the fastest and safest route avoiding Liverpool’s busy city centre roads.